geofflangenderfer/contentIdeas/mediaNotes/influenceCialdini.md

 - lower than others.
 You are more likely to seek associative prestige when your self-esteem is low.
 Q: how can you tell if you're interacting with a compliance professional?
 - you feel you like them too quickly/deeply.
 This indicates some tactic.
+- you're in a situation where the other would benefit from your compliance
 Q: how can you fight back against a compliance pro?
 - consciously separate your liking of the person with the merits of the widget/service they're selling.
 Q: how will students view a teacher?